arcnmx/screenstub/README.md

 ## Guest Control

-As usually a DDC/CI connection is only present on the currently active input, so `screenstub` must issue a command to the guest operating system to instruct it to relinquish control over the screen to the host.
+As usually a DDC/CI connection is only present on the currently active input, `screenstub` must issue a command to the guest operating system to instruct it to relinquish control over the screen to the host.
 QEMU Guest Agent and SSH are two common methods of executing commands inside of a guest.